STG-DevTools-Access-Requests/.github/profile/README.md

     - When acknowledging the ticket, add a ticket emoji to the message, and add an :ack: emoji to the message to assign it.
 3. Validate the user has requested specific repositories
     - Reply to the user to ask for specific list of the repositories that they need access to, and their manager or team lead should be able to give them the repository names.
-    - Most times, the user will ask for access to the "ULP", <font color="red"> and users WILL NOT get access to all the repositories.</font>
+    - Most times, the user will ask for access to the "ULP", and users **WILL NOT** get access to all the repositories.
 4. Obtain required approvals
     - Look up the requester's manager in the orgization chart on the SharePoint site
     - Add two comments on the Jira ticket: